-Community organizations and lawyers who would like to partner with law students to do pro bono work should contact the Professor Annie Smith, Director of Pro Bono and Community Engagement.
+Community organizations and lawyers who would like to partner with law students to do pro bono work should contact Professor Sara Gosman, Director of the Public Service and Pro Bono Program.
 Individuals who need legal assistance may contact the Law School’s Legal Clinic at (479) 575-3056.

 I am an individual in need of legal assistance, can the pro bono program help?